 - Special provisions exist for processing health data during emergencies without prior consent.

-- Additional safeguards apply to children’s data, including parental consent and restrictions on behavioral monitoring.
+- Additional safeguards apply to children’s data, including parental consent and restrictions on behavioural monitoring.

 - Data retention must be limited to the necessary duration, with strict guidelines for data deletion or anonymization.